All Episodes

 🔴 Live Reaction: RFK Faces Senate Grilling After Employees Demand His Resignation 2025-09-04 18:17

-Text
+Time Text

 I don't need your response now.

-I want somebody to destroy my estimates, because to this point, the most resourced health agency in the world has only given me word-solid responses, and I need that so that we can prepare for the response.
+I want somebody to destroy my estimates because to this point, the most resourced health agency in the world has only given me word-solid responses, and I need that so that we can prepare for the response.

-And so we we just need to have that fact as a matter of policy so that we can go in North Carolina and absorb it.
+And so we just need to have that fact as a matter of policy so that we can go in North Carolina and absorb it.

 That will come into question as well.

-What is just ask them a question, let them answer, then move on to the next question.
+Because you can't ask someone six questions and then expect them to ask them a question, let them answer, then move on to the next question.

 But they don't do that.

-This is grandstinks.
+This is grandstanding.

 I would be combative.

-Yes, I would just keep interrupting them too.
+I would just keep interrupting them, too.

 We'll go back and figure out what scientific studies are.